-investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective that the and investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not law down a list of
+The EU Taxonomy is a classification system laid downin Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-Product name: Pzena Emerging Markets Focused Value Fund Legal entity identifier: 549300J4UOC7RSGZF097
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial productare attained.
+Product name: Pzena Emerging Markets Focused Value Fund

+Legalentityidentifier: 549300J4UOC7RSGZF097